-Exclusion policy.
-The Investment Adviser identifies certain issuers or groups of issuers that it should exclude from the portfolio to promote the environmental or social characteristics supported by the Fund.
-The Investment Adviser evaluates and applies ESG and norms-based screening to implement exclusions on corporate and sovereign issuers with respect to certain sectors such as tobacco, fossil fuel (thermal coal, oil & gas upstream producers) and weapons, as well as companies violating the United Nations Global Compact principles.
+Negative screening policy.
+The Investment Adviser identifies certain issuers or groups of issuers that it excludes from the portfolio to promote the environmental or social characteristics supported by the Fund.
+The Investment Adviser evaluates and applies ESG and norms-based screening to implement exclusions on corporate issuers, with respect to certain sectors such as tobacco, fossil fuel and weapons, as well as companies violating the principles of the United Nations Global